wandnz/streamevmon/README.md

 events into an InfluxDB instance (the same as the source instance, or another), so that the events can later be visualised by a system like Grafana.

-The project is written almost completely in Scala, and uses IntelliJ as a development environment, with sbt as a build tool.
+The project is written in Scala, and uses IntelliJ as a development environment, with sbt as a build tool.

 ## Building and Testing